alptugan/AURE/README.md

 # AURE Beta (WIP)
 A domain-agnostic, audio-reactive application framework designed for musical live-coding environments.
 AURE is currently available only for Mac OS X systems.

 ![](docs/Figure5-1.png)

 ![AURE](docs/AURE-cover.jpg)

+# Add New Scenes
+Developers interested in extending the application with additional scenes should consult the [developer documentation](docs/DEVELOPER_GUIDE.md).

 # Instructions
 1. Compile the app using openframeworks or download [here](https://github.com/alptugan/AURE/releases/tag/v1.0-beta) for Mac.